ly-web/appweb7/README.md

 Branches
 ---
-The repository has two branches:
+The repository has three branches:

-* master - Somewhat stable snapshots of the dev branch.
-Should be suitable for ongoing development.
+* master - Most recent release of the software.
+* lts - Most recent LTS release of the software.
 * dev - Current ongoing development.
 Least stable and may not be suitable for development.

 Licensing